equinor/ecalc/docs/docs/about/modelling/workflow/generic_workflow.md

 #### Constant Power Loads

-To simply certain models, there are some common assumptions made.
+To simplify certain models, there are some common assumptions made.
 Here are some examples:

 - **Base Load**: As eCalc™ is not simulating the whole facility there are often energy consumers that are not modelled.
 Typically these energy consumers relate to things such as the energy consumption of living quarters and are often constant loads.